Market Analysts see Comcast Corp [CMCSA] falling to $49. Time to buy?

 Trading performance analysis for CMCSA stock

-Comcast Corp [CMCSA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.93.
-With this latest performance, CMCSA shares gained by 0.37% in over the last four-week period, additionally plugging by 6.80% over the last 6 months – not to mention a rise of 39.70% in the past year of trading.
+Comcast Corp [CMCSA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.94.
+With this latest performance, CMCSA shares dropped by -4.53% in over the last four-week period, additionally plugging by 4.23% over the last 6 months – not to mention a rise of 33.51% in the past year of trading.

 Comcast Corp [CMCSA]: A deeper dive into fundamental analysis